Bill Elliott Racing: Car No. 94 results

+^{†} - Qualified for Todd Bodine ^{‡} – Qualified but replaced by Bobby Hillin Jr.

 Busch Series

 Elliott made his first start as a Busch Series team owner in 1988, driving both races at Charlotte in his No. 9 Ford, his best finish being a seventh.
 Three years later, he drove two late-season races in the No. 84, finishing in the top-ten both times.
 His next ownership run would come in 1993, when he fielded the No. 94 in a pair of races for his nephew Casey, who had a best finish of 20th.

 In 1996, Elliott's protégé Ron Barfield ran six races in Elliott's No. 94 New Holland Ford, garnering a best finish of 11th at Charlotte.
 He ran times the following season and had two ninth-place runs.
 Elliott's last race as a Busch owner came in 1998, when Jeff Fuller finished fifteenth in the No. 94 Chevrolet at the Jiffy Lube Miami 300.

 Craftsman Truck Series

 Elliott began fielding Truck entries in 1996 with the No. 94 Super 8 Motels Ford for Barfield.
 He had three top-tens in his first four starts, but only made a limited schedule of seven starts.
 He ran just one race in 1997, an eighth-place run at Walt Disney World Speedway.
 Late in the season, Elliott made one start at Las Vegas Motor Speedway with Team ASE Racing sponsoring, but he finished 31st after suffering engine problems.